blocto/blocto-android-sdk/README.md

 Integrate Blocto service into your dApp on Android.

+Currently support

+* Solana
+* Ethereum
+* BNB Chain
+* Polygon
+* Avalanche
-**Currently only support Solana**.
-More blockchains are coming soon.
+* More blockchains are coming soon

 ## Installation